LLNL/LaSDI/README.md

 # LaSDI
-## Disclaimer:
-For 2D Burgers, file organization is still ongoing.
-I will be modifying these files to (a) make the file locations easily modifiable and consistent (b) make my previous simulations accessible when working on LASSEN (c) make one file that builds, trains, and applies LaSDI in one go.
 ## Orgainization

-There are three examples included.
-1) 1D Burgers, 2) 2D Burgers (both as simulated in [https://arxiv.org/abs/2009.11990]) and 3) a radial advection example as from MFEM (example 9, problem 3)
+There are four examples included.
+1) 1D Burgers, 2) 2D Burgers (both as simulated in [https://arxiv.org/abs/2009.11990]), 3) a radial advection example as from MFEM (example 9, problem 3) and 4) a time-dependent diffusion example (MFEM example 16)
-Each of the folders includes instructions for building the data, training the neural networks and applying LaSDI.
+Each of the folders includes instructions for building the data, training the neural networks or using a linear data-compression technique and applying LaSDI.
 They also include basic data files and trained networks for observing some of the results.

 ## Instructions